UiL-OTS-labs/jspsych-uil-template-docs/README.md

 ## You will become a 'web developer'
 jsPsych was developed with scientists in mind, not developers.
 In essence, the jsPsych library tries to let you focus on mainly writing a html file and (re-)use simple JavaScript-style code blocks for trials or trial parts.
 However, once you get started with jsPsych, you will become a bit of a 'web developer' anyway, in the sense that:

-- You will need _tools_ for editing html files, JavaScript code blocks and stylesheets).
+- You will need _tools_ for editing html files, JavaScript code blocks and stylesheets (not Word, Pages, LibreOffice).
 - You will need to learn about _debugging_ and the debugging capabilities of (most) web-browsers.
 - You will be _confused_ when things 'don't work'.
 - You will need to _accept_ that you cannot _control everything_.